 Regardless of the location, you’re going to want to look at more specific areas within your dream location.
 The search term “tropical destination wedding” isn’t going to narrow your results by much.

 P.S.
-If you haven’t put a lot of thought into your location and need a little help narrowing it down, check out my blog post here.
+If you haven’t put a lot of thought into your location and need a little help narrowing it down, check out how to pick the perfect destination wedding location.

 Activities (or lack thereof)

 This goes pretty hand in hand with choosing your location.
 Think about what the rest of the trip looks like.
 Does that include excursions in a new area, or are you looking for more of a destination relaxation trip?
 Either way, think about the other things you want to do during your trip.
 The wedding ceremony itself only takes up so much time!

 Are you currently obsessed with the Pantone color of the year?
 Are you looking for a bold, non-traditional color?
 Once again, Pinterest is the perfect playground for color-matching and theme picking.
 Narrowing down colors, patterns and your overall theme can help plan things like save-the-dates, wedding invites and even thank-you cards.

 Pinterest Pro Tip: The most popular wedding color trends for 2017 include purples, blues, grey and pink.
 Popular color combinations for autumn and winter weddings are burnt orange, peach and plum.
 Whereas, top color combinations for summer include blue, peach and rose pink.